-This guide includes images with details about each image, located at the end are tips I've learned that will help you, and tactics and FAQ sections at a bottom.
+This guide includes images with details about each image, located at the end are tips I've learned that will help you along with tactical advice and the address for my video stream.

 Let's get started.
 You've now logged in to World Of Tanks (WoT).
 So what's next?
 Well the first place you'll see in WoT is your Garage.